 However, these are currently the two closest comparable offerings from each brand in terms of price.

 Introduction To Pit Boss vs Weber Pellet Grills/Smokers

-Weber has been biding their time when it comes to pellet grill/smokers.
-On one hand, they appear to be have been carefully observing all the features that many users look for in a premium pellet grill, direct-flame, WiFi and PID controllers.
+Weber has been biding their time when it comes to pellet grills/smokers.
+On the one hand, they appear to have been carefully observing all the features that many users look for in a premium pellet grill, direct-flame, WiFi and PID controllers.

 Pit Boss Platinum Series Pellet Grills

 As I’ve stated above, the Platinum Series are the best Pit Boss pellet grills you can currently buy.
 There are two models within the Platinum range currently.